DAThriftPoC/common-thrift-hello-world/cpp/README.md

 3. Download "Win32 OpenSSL v1.0.2a" file from
  <http://slproweb.com/products/Win32OpenSSL.html> and install OpenSSL.

-4. You need to provide the information about the 3rd party components for Visual Studio.
-You can do it in two ways:
-	- define the environment variables for the 3rd party components:
-  BOOST_ROOT : For boost, e.g. D:\\boost\_1\_58\_0
-  OPENSSL_ROOT_DIR : For OpenSSL, e.g. D:\\OpenSSL-Win32
-  You need to delete User Macros in this case (see below)
-	- define User Macros in your projects (see below)

-5. Download cmake from <http://www.cmake.org/download/> and install it.
+4. Download cmake from <http://www.cmake.org/download/> and install it.

+5. Open the environment.cmake file in a text editor and edit values of the listed environment variables.

 6. If you want to build the libthriftnb library and the Threaded Server application you need to build the libevent library previously.